Serpent Mound

 6. The oval “egg” in front of the mouth of the serpent is reminiscent of the oval in the Egyptian headdresses, except that it is rotated 90 degrees.
 This could be explained as representing the orientation of a molten, ovoid Comet Venus that had been elongated by Jupiter’s gravitational pull upon passing the gas giant and that proceeded along the direction of its longer axis like a bullet in its ongoing trajectory.

-7. The comet Venus was far larger than other comets, and so its tail was bifurcated, with the central portion blacked out from solar illumination by the body of the comet/planet.
+7. Comet Venus was far larger than other comets, and so its tail was bifurcated, with the central portion blacked out from solar illumination by the body of the comet/planet.
 This led it to be termed the “bull of heaven” by peoples of the Near East and the Greeks, who viewed the twin tails as the horns of a bull (Poseidon was originally pronounced Bos eidon–the bull of heaven).
 In the Great Serpent Mound, the jaws of the serpent are opened in a manner that depicts how the portion immediately behind the oval (“egg”) was blacked out, then the twin tails joined together as they trailed farther behind Venus.
 19th-century observers also reported “Upon either side of the serpent’s head extend two small triangular elevations, ten or twelve feet over.
-They are not high, and although too distinct to be overlooked, are yet too much obliterated to be satisfactorily traced.”2 The twin tails of Venus?
+They are not high, and although too distinct to be overlooked, are yet too much obliterated to be satisfactorily traced.”2 These sound like the twin tails of Venus.

 The Great Serpent Mound has not received any attention as part of the Comet Venus theory, but the Egyptian iconography in particular helps us see that the theory provides a good match for it.